Privacy Policy

 - OAuth records needed if you connect Mirror to ChatGPT or another MCP client

-- Generalized decision patterns if you explicitly save them for hosted MCP use
+- Abstracted decision memory if you explicitly generate or sync it for hosted MCP or agent use

-Product event logs are designed not to include decision text, reasoning text, expected outcomes, or outcome narratives.
+Product event logs are designed not to include issues, decisions, reasoning, expectations, outcomes, learnings, or generated reflections.

 3. Encrypted Cloud Vault